USDa (USDA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 USDa Historical Price

-According to the latest data gathered on USDa live price page, the current price of USDa is 1.0USD.
-The circulating supply of USDa(USDA) is 207.92M USDA , giving it a market capitalization of $207.96M.
+According to the latest data gathered on USDa live price page, the current price of USDa is 0.998858USD.
+The circulating supply of USDa(USDA) is 215.46M USDA , giving it a market capitalization of $215.21M.

 The USDa Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USDA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.